OTTAA-Project/Keyboard/README.md

 - run `flutter packages pub run build_runner build --delete-conflicting-outputs` if there are some errors for models building.

 # Run in web
-- run `flutter run -d chrome --port 3000` to run the project in web.
+- run `flutter run -d chrome --web-port 3000` to run the project in web.